gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.1/G__GraphicalEditor.md

 ---

 The graphical editor that allows defining a GAMA model through a graphical interface (`gadl` files).
 It is based on the Graphiti Eclipse plugin.
 It allows as well to produce a graphical model (diagram) from a `gaml` model.
-A tutorial is available [here](G__GraphicalEditorTutorial).

 ![images/graphical_editor/gm_predator_prey.png](/resources/images/graphicalEditor/gm_predator_prey.png)